contact@consultdmw.com

 How to Use Logical Comparison Operators in Excel Formulas

-How to create Microsoft Excel formulas using the logical comparison operators represented by the individual characters ˃, ˂ and = and in the combinations ˂˃, ˃= and ˂=.
+Using the logical comparison operators represented by the individual characters ˃, ˂ and = and in the combinations ˂˃, ˃= and ˂= in Microsoft® Excel formulas.

 The Logical Comparison Operators